 - Make sure to stir the roux constantly and don’t turn the heat up too high (medium low heat is best) as roux burns very easily.
 This is a time-consuming step but essential to build the rich flavor of the curry.

 - The roux changes color as it cooks, from white to blond to brown.
 Darker roux has better flavor but doesn’t have as much thickening power.
-For Japanese curry, cook the roux to a light brown color (typically 15-20 minutes of cook time).
+For Japanese curry, cook the roux to a light brown color (about 15 minutes of cook time).

 - The roux will be quite runny when you take it off the heat, but it firms up as it cools.